fossabot/everpl/docs/source/developer/generic_thing_types.rst

 :capabilities: "has_value", "is_active"

 The most primitive (but not necessary the base) type of Sensors in the system.
-Can have only one of two integer values: 1 and 0.
+Can have only one of two integer values: 1 (one) or 0 (zero).
 Where 1 is mapped to the "active" state and 0 is mapped to "not active".
-Usually is inherited by more specific implementations of a Binary Sensor, including buttons, leakage sensors, reed switches (detects an opening of a door or window), motion sensors and so on.
+Usually is inherited by more specific implementations of a Binary Sensor, including buttons, leakage sensors, contact sensors (detects an opening of a door or window), motion sensors and so on.